-The Business Technology Standard defines a generic model to govern the end-to-end flow steps: The steps are distributed over the following four progress zones:
+The Business Technology Standard defines a generic model to govern the end-to-end flow steps.
+The steps are distributed over the following four progress areas:

 Figure 3.1.5 Business Technology Standard end-to-end flow steps

-The end-to-end governance is depicted in the upper part of the diagram with its steps or decision points marked in black.
-It ensures that the required business decisions and commitments are made at the right time.
-It integrates the end-to-end flow with corporate governance either by having a decision mandate provided by the corporate governance or by escalating the decision to the corporate governance level.
-Since the end-to-end governance operates at the portfolio level it also provides coordination across the end-to-end flows.
+The end-to-end governance is shown at the top of the diagram, with its approval points marked with a hammer.
+It ensures that the necessary business decisions and commitments are made at the right time.
+It integrates the end-to-end flow with corporate governance by providing a decision mandate from corporate governance or by escalating the decision to the corporate governance level.
+Since the end-to-end governance operates at the portfolio level, it coordinates the end-to-end flows.

-End-to-end flows have unified governance roles to manage demand, development, service release and service quality.
+End-to-end flows have unified governance roles to plan demand and manage development, service release and service quality.